Mobile Home Leveling

 A line level is a tool that is used to determine if a surface is level.
 It is commonly used in construction and home improvement projects, including mobile home leveling.
 Here’s how to use a line level for mobile home leveling:

 You will need to attach the line level to a string or rope.
 First, tie one end of the string or rope to the line level.
+To order these line levels please visit this link.

 Then place the string or rope along the exterior of the home.
 You want to position the string or rope along the side of the home that needs to be leveled.
 Make sure that the string or rope is straight and taut.